benji-pooh/skulptGL/README.md

 # SculptNG

-SculptNG is a continuation of SculptGL created by Stephane Ginier.
+skulptGL is a continuation of SculptGL created by Stéphane Ginier.

-Currently focused around bugfixes and modernizing the software build system, JS features, etc.

 Contributors are welcome.

-## Roadmap

-- [ ] Remove little used features
-- [ ] Clean up index pages
-- [ ] Reorganize resources
-- [ ] Convert to ES6 style classes
-- [ ] Document modules, classes, methods, functions
-- [ ] Add some tests around important invariants

 ## Developing

 you will need to have `node` and `yarn` installed

-SculptNG uses parcel for bundling and developer experience.
+skulptGL uses parcel for bundling and developer experience.

 ## Testing/Running